ajcr/urn/README.md

 Let's look at some examples.

 Suppose we want to draw _without replacement_ from an urn containing coloured marbles.
-We want to see the probability that we see _at least_ 2 red and _at most_ 5 blue:
+We want to see the probability that we see _at least_ 2 red and _at most_ 5 blue (and we don't care about the green marbles):
 ```
-urn> probability draw from red = 5, blue = 7, green = 3 where red >= 2 and blue <= 5;
+urn> PROBABILITY DRAW FROM red=5, blue=7, green=3 WHERE red >= 2 AND blue <= 5;
 ```
 This returns the table of probabilities:
 ```